dj311/uob-summer-project/code/README.md

   - ILP: Inductive Logic Programming - code used to generate ILP rules and background knowledge and code used to run ILP systems and generate a rule from this
   - ML: Machine Learning - code used to create any of our other machine learning models (stacking model and neural networks)

-3 Notebooks must be ran on Google Colab in order to have enough RAM.
+Three notebooks must be ran on Google Colab in order to have enough RAM.
 These are:

   - ML-adj-matrix-conv-neural-network.ipynb
   - ML-adj-feat-matrix-conv-neural-network.ipynb